Gordonby/AKS-K8S-Lab-L200/README.md

 By now, we're all bored of Cloud Shell, sure it's nice and easy..
 But every time you go for a coffee, it times out - and we need to consider accessing this from somewhere else.

 With ACS this was a little bit of a pain, moving contexts/ssh keys from Cloud Shell to the local linux environment.
-Thankfully with AKS, all we have to do is run the ```az aks get-credentials --resource-group=K8s --name=K8sCluster``` command.
+Thankfully with AKS, all we have to do is sign in with the ```az login``` com mand and run the ```az aks get-credentials --resource-group=K8s --name=K8sCluster``` command.

 ### Installing Kubectl
 We need to install Kubectl into your local linux environment.
 Follow the appropriate instructions here : https://kubernetes.io/docs/tasks/tools/install-kubectl/

-Now you can run the following command:
+Now you can run the following command to ensure that everything is working.
 ```k8 get nodes```